dohung95/Nobel-Prize-Winner/README.md

 # Hello!
 This is eProject group 1.

-Introduction: CarBreezy is a user-friendly website designed to enhance the car buying experience by providing intuitive features for searching and viewing car details.
-The website allows users to explore different car models, filter based on their preferences, and gain insights to help make informed purchasing decisions.
+Introduction: The "Nobel Prize Winner" website is a project dedicated to honoring Marie Curie, the first woman to win two Nobel Prizes.
+The site features a clean design that highlights key information about her life, groundbreaking research, and notable achievements.
+With interactive features such as color changes when users hover over content and a timeline that showcases significant milestones in her career, the website offers an engaging way to explore the legacy of Marie Curie.

 Our Group Members:
-Leader: Đỗ Thanh Hùng - Student1574909
+Đỗ Thanh Hùng - Student1574909 (Leader)

 Đặng Lê Phương Vân - Student1571999